mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ### Stores

 Ember Simple Auth __persists the session state so it survives page reloads__.
-There is only one store per application that can be configured in the global configuration object:
+There is only one store per application that can be configured in the application's environment object:

 ```js
 //config/environment.js